Skip to main content

 Risk Factors

-Predisposing risk factors for male breast cancer appear to include the following:[5,6]
+Predisposing risk factors for male breast cancer appear to include:[5,6]

 • Radiation exposure to breast/chest.